ganesh-cybersec/cybersecurity-labs/README.md

 Result:
 Linux Metasploitable system identified.

-Final Result
+Final Result:

 Successfully exploited SMB vulnerability
 Gained remote shell access
 Achieved root-level access on target system

-Learning Outcomes
+Learning Outcomes:

 Learned how to perform network scanning using Nmap Understood SMB/Samba vulnerabilities
 Practiced exploitation using Metasploit
 Gained hands-on experience in penetration testing workflow

-Disclaimer
+Disclaimer:

 This lab was conducted in a controlled environment for educatinal purposes only.